Last updated on November 9th, 2019

 Sleepy Eye Holiday Lights in Motion

 This lighted display is a true winter wonderland.
-Synchronized to music, guest can take a free horse-drawn carriage ride through the park to view more than 100,000 lights.
+Synchronized to music, guests can take a free horse-drawn carriage ride through the park to view more than 100,000 lights.
 In addition, there were concession stands and bonfires to warm up at.

 Lighting Festival, Taylor’s Falls